VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 #### `factoid_generator(itemstring, def)`
-`itemstring` is the itemstring of the item to be documented, and `def` is the complete item definition table (from Minetest).
+`itemstring` is the itemstring of the item to be documented, and `def` is the complete item definition table (from Luanti).

 This function must return a helpful string which turns a part of the item's definition into an useful sentence or text.
 The text can contain newlines,